-The creation of a common European model for facilitating and supporting the participation of low skilled adults in formal education/training opportunities will be the final outcome of the MASTER project.
+The creation of a common European model for facilitating and supporting the participation of low skilled adults in formal education/training opportunities is the final outcome of the MASTER project.

 This model is based on the following outputs:

-- The MASTER self-assessment toolkit, a methodological support for Adult Education professionals, providing them with a set of practices and tools to carry out the self-identification and self-assessment of low skilled individuals’ learning outcomes acquired through non-formal and informal learning.
-The output is expected to be focused specifically on the newly defined “Personal, social and learning competence” considered fundamental to equip individuals, with the right skills to better cope with a world of fast changing jobs, education, training pathways and in general to manage their lives effectively.
+- The MASTER Self-assessment Tookit, a methodological support for Adult Education professionals, providing them with a set of practices and tools to carry out the self-identification and self-assessment of low skilled individuals’ learning outcomes acquired through non-formal and informal learning.
+The output is focused specifically on the newly defined “Personal, social and learning competence” considered fundamental to equip individuals, with the right skills to better cope with a world of fast changing jobs, education, training pathways and in general to manage their lives effectively.

-- The Impact assessment methodology whose implementation will be aimed at providing an extensive and qualitative account of the initiative performed in the diverse contexts and their impact on the given target groups.
+- The Impact Assessment Methodology whose implementation was aimed at providing an extensive and qualitative account of the initiative performed in the diverse contexts and their impact on the given target groups.

-- The MASTER Guidelines, which will analyse the project results by describing an actual model for the implementation of bridge programmes targeting low-skilled adults, which represent the most effective tool for an equal and result-oriented delivery of the Upskilling Pathway in Member States.
+- The MASTER Guidelines, which analysed the project results by describing an actual model for the implementation of bridge programmes targeting low-skilled adults, which represent one of the most effective tool for an equal and result-oriented delivery of the Upskilling Pathway in Member States.